 Taking the benefits of digital transformation a step further, imagine having the ability to add an event to your online community calendar by giving a voice command to an Amazon Echo device that syncs to your website’s content management system.
 The calendar addition then automatically notifies subscribed citizens via email, text, or mobile app push notification, and posts a message to all your social media accounts—all without a single keystroke.
 Such conveniences are possible, and they are far from future innovations.
-The technology to accomplish such efficiencies exists today and is fully accessible by, and affordable for, municipalities of any size.
+The technology for local government entities to accomplish such efficiencies exists today and is fully accessible by, and affordable for, municipalities of any size.

 How to Leverage Digital Transformation in Your Local Government

 Information technology (IT) departments are set to play a critical role in leveraging this next phase of digital transformation and building the transaction-based systems that will enable the interactions that employees need and that citizens want.
 To be successful in leveraging the latest technologies, to impact employee efficiency and citizen engagements, IT must lead their administrations in accomplishing the following: